alexandre01/alexandre01.github.io/_projects/autogradlib.md

     display: block;
     margin: 0 auto;
   }

   article.project em {
     display: block;
     text-align: center;
   }
 </style>

-In this project, we build a small deep learning framework called **Autogradlib** using only PyTorch's `Tensor` operations and the standard math library.
+In this project, I built a small deep learning framework called **Autogradlib** using only PyTorch's `Tensor` operations and the standard math library.
 The autograd mechanism and the high-level syntax are inspired by PyTorch.

 Autogradlib builds a gradient operations directed acyclic graph (DAG) on the fly, which enables to perform efficiently the backprop algorithm and to draw the associated graph using `graphviz` (see next figure).